reinpmomz/-Customer_Experience_in_R/Customer_Experience_in_R.md

 #The logistic regression coefficients give the change in the log odds of the outcome for
 #a one unit increase in the predictor variable.

-#For a one unit increase in amount spent, the log odds of being a repeat customer increases
+#For a one unit increase in amount spent, the change in log odds of being a repeat customer increases
-#by 0.0000707
+#by 0.0000707 holding all other variables constant.

-#For every one unit change in score, the log odds of repeat (versus non-repeat) decreases
+#For every one unit change in score, the change in log odds of repeat (versus non-repeat) decreases
-#by -0.0443532
+#by -0.0443532 holding all other variables constant.

-#Visiting Stony Hill coffee house being male versus being female changes the log odds of
+#The log odds of being a repeat male customer is 0.1300867 lower than the log odds of being a repeat
-#being a repeat customer by -0.1300867.
+#female customer holding all other variables constant.